 Barbecue Ribs with Spiced Rum Pineapple Sauce

 Are you ready for the best ever barbecue ribs?
 These super tender, barbecue ribs are glazed in the most delicious spiced rum pineapple sauce.
+Note: with one rack of ribs, you'll most likely have extra sauce.
+This can be reserved for barbecue chicken or other meat.
+Just make sure not to contaminate your sauce by inserting the brush.

 - 1 rack of baby back pork ribs